isomerpages/nlb-discovereads/_events/bookbugsx/2c-Redeem.md

 third_nav_title: Book Bugs Explorers of Stories Past
 ---

-**We are currently facing technical issues with crediting reward points from eBook loans and are working on the matter.
+**We are facing technical issues with crediting reward points for eBook loans after 5 Feb 2021 afternoon and are looking into it.
 Sorry for the inconvenience caused.**

 ### The second land, Mysterious Seas, has now been released!